Hope is the thing with feathers

 I believe we find hope by understanding the difference between “the world” and “our world”.
 Put simply “our world” is exactly that – the world we inhabit everyday.
 The people we meet, places we go.
 “The world” is the one that is given to us in the media or gleaned from people who have a need to dump their stuff on us.
 The latter is nebulous and based on fear.
 We acknowledge it, but understand that it may or may not exist, depending on the motivations of who is giving us an earful.

-So for those who believe that the world is slowly being destroyed – then let hope rain down and wash away all the hubris of thinking they can predict what’s going to happen.
+So for those who believe that the world is slowly being destroyed – let hope rain down and wash away all their hubris of thinking they can predict what’s going to happen.
 My five cents worth of advice would be to say: create something beautiful every day.
 Forget about “the world” and do good in “your world” but don’t let events in the former be the motivation.

 Live simply, love simply, grow up simply, then grow old simply.